Valar-Systems/MorningRope/firmware/README.md

 You are now connected to the device and can begin to control the motor directly.

-## Step 3 - Add Model-H to your network
+## Step 3 - Add Model-S to your network
 It's best to add this device to your network so you do not need to connect to it directly.
 1. To do so, go to http://192.168.4.1/wifi
 2. Enter in the name and password of your Wi-Fi router.
 Your device will now connect to your router.